 The official language of Guatemala City is Spanish.

 Guatemalan Quetzal is the official currency here.

 Guatemala welcomed 1,455,000 tourists into the country in 2014, many of whom visited Guatemala City for its rich culture, great coffee and high concentration of fine restaurants!

-Do you know any interesting facts about Guatemala City that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any interesting facts about Guatemala City?
+Share them in the comments below!